What Is the Birthday Rule for Health Insurance?

 Coordination of benefits

-The birthday rule is not a law, but it's a policy most insurance companies follow — and nearly every state encourages its use.
+The medical insurance birthday rule is not a nationwide law, but it's a policy most insurance companies follow — and nearly every state encourages companies to use it.

-Remember that even with dual coverage, the policies' benefits and restrictions still apply.
-That means the primary insurance company may not pay for certain services or have full coverage for certain complications, leaving it to the secondary payer to pick up the costs.
+Remember that even with dual coverage, each policy will still only cover certain services.
+That means the primary insurance company may not pay for some things or have full coverage for certain complications, leaving it to the secondary insurance to pick up the costs.

-The secondary payer may step in with full coverage, partial coverage or no coverage, depending on what's written into the secondary plan's covered services.
-But in most cases, the secondary payer will pay for at least some of the costs.
+The secondary insurance may step in with full coverage, partial coverage or no coverage, depending on what the secondary plan covers.
+But most of the time, the secondary insurance will pay for at least some of the services not covered by the primary insurance.

-Each plan has its own copays and deductibles, and regular health plans won't usually cover these costs for another plan, so you'll still have to pay copayments and deductibles for each plan.
+Each plan has its own copays, coinsurance and deductibles.
+Regular health plans won't usually cover these costs for another plan, so you'll still have to pay those costs for each plan.

 Pros and cons: Should you keep dual insurance coverage?

-In most cases, it's cheaper for parents to not have dual coverage for their children.
+In most cases, it's cheaper for married parents to not have dual coverage.

-Carrying two health insurance policies costs more in terms of monthly rates, deductibles and other out-of-pocket costs.
-In some cases, dual coverage may save you money in the long run if the two insurance companies cover enough different services.
+In some cases, dual coverage may save you money in the long run if the two insurance companies cover enough different services, although it's rarely worthwhile.
+That's because the extra monthly cost is usually greater than the savings you'd get from having secondary coverage.

 Health insurance coverage for newborns